vertoe/darkcoil/README.md

 DARKCOIL - Darkcoin Light Client
 ================================

 DARKCOIL is a minimal wallet for Darkcoin.
-It includes a graphical Qt-wallet and a headless daemon written in C++ based on the bitcoin core staging tree.
+It includes a graphical Qt-wallet and a headless daemon written in C++ based on the Bitcoin Core staging tree.

 About
 ------

 This is basically the official Darkcoin client with everything stripped off what Darkcoin makes unique (Darksend, Masternodes, InstantTX, etc.)

 You **don't** want to use this implementation if you: